David Bosch: Professor of missiology

 In 1967 he took up a position as lecturer in church history and missiology at the DRC's Theological School training black church leaders in the Transkei, where he also built ties with the Roman Catholic and Anglican churches, and began to develop his ministry of writing on mission theory.
 Bosch wrote about his concerns that the Christian mission to bring good news to black Africans could be confused with colonial and nationalistic motives that entrenched racial divisions.

 What is the end goal of mission with such a motivation?
 Is it to maintain the white people in South Africa—or is it the foundation of the church of Christ...?
 Is it to serve South Africa—or to serve God?
 Is it to hear together the sentimental voice of our own blood—or to hear together the last command of Christ?
 Have we, by this missionary motive, created a sheep in wolf's clothes—or is it perhaps a wolf in sheep's clothes?

 Isolated from the majority in the DRC who supported apartheid, Bosch left his college in 1971 to become Professor of Missiology at the University of South Africa in Pretoria, which at the time was South Africa's only interracial university.
 There he edited its journal "Theologia Evangelica" and continued to write.

 He was offered the Chair of Mission and Ecumenics at Princeton Theological Seminary in New Jersey, United States but chose to remain working against apartheid from within South Africa and the DRC.
-In 1979 he helped coordinate a gathering of more than 5000 African Christians from every background, SACLA, as a demonstration of the church as an alternative community embodying the Kingdom of God.
+In 1979 he helped coordinate the South African Christian Leadership Assembly, which was a gathering of more than 5,000 African Christians from diverse backgrounds, to demonstrate that the church could be an alternative community embodying the Kingdom of God.

 In 1982 he promoted an open letter to the DRC, signed by more than 100 pastors and theologians, publicly condemning apartheid and calling on the church to unite with black churches.

 Bosch also bridged evangelical and ecumenical divisions in the global church, participating in both the Lausanne Congress and World Evangelical Alliance events, while also serving the World Council of Churches.
-He was an active member of the International Association for Mission Studies and the key leader, and inspiration of the South African Missiological Society and founding editor of its journal, Missionalia.
+He was an active member of the International Association for Mission Studies, the key leader and inspiration of the South African Missiological Society, and founding editor of its journal, Missionalia.

 He was fluent in Xhosa, Afrikaans, Dutch, German and English, and lectured widely in Europe, Britain, and North America.

-He died in an automobile accident on 15 April 1992 in South Africa at the age of 62.
-His contribution and influence in mission studies globally was immense.